Who we are

 AIFM works with a network of actors from the entire basin and working in various sectors (foresters, academics, environmentalists, elected officials, civil security, etc.), guaranteeing a diversity of approaches.
 This network stems partly from cooperation projects conducted since 2000 (Interreg, MEDOCC, MED programes): RECOFORME, Problematic, Qualigouv, Forclimadapt, Proforbiomed, Medland 2020.

-This network is put to use since March 2015 to develop a network of forested areas of high ecological value, the MEDFORVAL network, through a project funded by MAVA Foundation for Nature.
-This project aims to help practitioners and policy makers from different sectors of the Mediterranean basin to collaborate in concrete measures to protect, manage or restore ecological values in forested areas, through networking.
+This network was used from 2015 to 2018 to develop a network of forested areas of high ecological value, the MEDFORVAL network, through a project funded by MAVA Foundation for Nature.
+This project aimed to help practitioners and policy makers from different sectors of the Mediterranean basin to collaborate in concrete measures to protect, manage or restore ecological values in forested areas, through networking.

 AIFM is a also a founding member of the Collaborative Partnership on Mediterranean Forests (CPMF), which gathers together around twenty institutions concerned in the coordination of their actions in favour of Mediterranean forests sustainable management, and coordinated by FAO’s Committee on Mediterranean forestry issues – Silva mediterranea.
 In this partnership, AIFM represents civil society, among the institutional and research partners.

 As such, AIFM has participated in the writing of the State of Mediterranean Forests 2013 and the preparation of the Strategic framework for Mediterranean forests.
 This framework, taking into account the different Mediterranean forest development issues in nine strategic areas, was developed in a participatory manner through several workshops and was adopted in Tlemcen by the participating Ministers of the Third Mediterranean Forest Week High-level segment.